SawedoffShotgun114/SawedoffShotgun-s-Mechanoid_Combat/README.md

  ##### Vanilla, but with CE patch:
  - Executioner (Melee, Anti-Centipede)：
- (**Warning: It can kill your colonist Pawn in a hit, so keep your distance with Executioner.**)
+ (**Warning: It's very likely the Executioner can kill Player's Pawn in a hit, so keep your distance with it.**)
  (**Warning: Before you download this mod, You'd better know how to fight Centipede(Rocketlauncher & EMP).
-Or you can just "cheerypicker(A mod can "delete" some things you don't want)" it out**)
+Or you can just "cheerypicker(A mod can "delete" some things you don't want) it out."**)
  An ultra-heavy but fast melee combat mechanoid with a Giant powered Plasma Sword Made for siegebreaking or melee combat and with a built-in shield bubble generator.
 (2-3 attack 1 granite wall)

  ##### CE Only:
  (Placeholder)